ronyefreitas/kaggle-titanic/README.md

 # kaggle-titanic
-This project is a part of my personal Data Science portifolio and uses the Titanic dataset provided by [Kaggle](https://www.kaggle.com/).
+This project is a part of my personal Data Science portfolio and uses the Titanic dataset provided by [Kaggle](https://www.kaggle.com/).

 #### -- Project Status: [Active]